Cheap ways to get your 5-a-day

 It's a common misconception that frozen fruit isn't as healthy as fresh.
 Commercially frozen fruit is flash-frozen within just a few hours of picking, helping it to retain most of its nutrients and colour.

 We’re huge fans of using frozen berries – like strawberries and raspberries – all year round to make smoothies, compotes or frozen yogurt.
-It saves on the cost and environmental implications of eating out-of-season imported produce.
+It keeps you on budget, goes a long way and reduces environmental implications of eating out-of-season imported produce.

 To find out more, read our guide on the health benefits of frozen fruit and vegetables.
 Plus, read our review of the 10 best blenders.